 If the College receives a report of alleged sexual harassment by someone other than the complainant (e.g., friend or roommate, resident advisor) or from an anonymous source, the College’s Title IX Coordinator will promptly notify the complainant of the report, and inform the complainant of the available resources and assistance, and will follow the process outlined in this policy.

 The following employees (or categories of employees) are authorized by the College to institute corrective measures:

-- Institutional Leadership: Vice Chancellor of Institutional Advancement and Effectiveness, Vice Chancellor of Student Services, and Chief Academic Officer
+- Institutional Leadership: Vice Chancellor of Institutional Advancement and Effectiveness, Executive Director of Insitutional Student Affairs, Associate Vice Chancellor of Academic and Student Affairs, and Chief Academic Officer

 - Dean of Academic and Student Services

 - Vice President of Talent Management and Human Resources (for employees)